primer/view_components/docs/content/components/popover.md

 title: Popover
 ---

-Popovers are used to bring attention to specific user interface elements, typically to suggest an action or to guide users through a new experience.
+Use popovers to bring attention to specific user interface elements, typically to suggest an action or to guide users through a new experience.

 By default, the popover renders with absolute positioning, meaning it should usually be wrapped in an element with a relative position in order to be positioned properly.
 To render the popover with relative positioning, use the relative property.